Tanish212/Tanish212/README.md

 ---

-## 🤖 Jarvis Chatbot
+## 🤖 Jarvis Voice Assistant

-An AI-based chatbot project designed to interact with users and perform useful assistant-style tasks.

-- Built a conversational chatbot using Python
-- Worked with user input and response generation
+A voice-activated virtual assistant built with Python that responds to the wake word **"Jarvis"** and performs tasks using voice commands.

+- Used SpeechRecognition for voice input
-- Implemented assistant-style functionality
+- Implemented text-to-speech using pyttsx3 and gTTS
-- Practiced Python automation and AI concepts

-**Technologies:** Python, AI, Natural Language Processing
+- Added web browsing and music playback
+- Fetched and read news headlines using NewsAPI
+- Integrated OpenAI GPT-3.5-turbo for answering queries
+- Used Pygame for audio playback

+**Technologies:** Python, OpenAI GPT-3.5-turbo, SpeechRecognition, pyttsx3, gTTS, Pygame, Requests, Webbrowser

 [View Project](https://github.com/Tanish212/Jarvis---Voice-Activated-Virtual-Assistant-.git)